-The surge of union organizing at anti-union Starbucks has resulted in nearly 300 union stores in about a year.
+The surge of union organizing at anti-union Starbucks has resulted in 234 union stores in about a year.
 While the corporation is refusing to bargain, firing organizers and closing stores, this self-organized campaign is already a national victory that has much to teach us.

 Starbucks Workers United (SWU) began in Buffalo as a self-organized effort and is now affiliated with Service Employees International Union and provides a strike fund.